Dionis-90/my-g-photo/README.md

 python3.8 app.py &
 ```

-Also you can to set up crontab or anacrontab.
+Also, you can set up crontab or anacrontab.

-Example for daily anacron:
+#### Example for daily anacron:
-Create file:
+- Create file:
 ```
 nano /etc/cron.daily/my-g-photo
 ```
-and put there:
+- Put there:
 ```
 #!/bin/bash
 HOME=/home/{Your user name}